Fetchinator7/Board-Game-Sharing/README.md

 # Board Game Sharing

 Are you a board game enthusiast who wants to loan your collection out to others but has a hassle keeping track of all the logistics?
-Well then this is the site for you!
+Well, then this is the site for you!

-From your profile page you can display all the games you want to loan out to other so they can view those games and request specific days to borrow them.
+From your profile page you can display all the games you want to loan out to others so they can view those games and request specific days to borrow them.

 You can make an account to add games to your collection, but only games found at [Board Game Geek](https://boardgamegeek.com/) can be added.
 If you're signed in when searching for a game you'll get access to a checkbox to add the specified game to your collection.